Last Updated: November 28, 2023

 Scoring in TOEIC Bridge Test

-In the assessment during the TOEIC Bridge Test, ETS checks the Listening and Reading skills of the candidates using the multiple-choice questions.
+In the assessment during the TOEIC Bridge Test, ETS checks the Listening and Reading skills of the candidates using multiple-choice questions.
 The score range for each of the sections is between 15 and 50 with a total test score ranging between 30 and 100 in all.

 TOEIC Certificate of Achievement

 TOEIC provides candidates with a Certificate of Achievement that will include information present in the score report.
 But this Certificate of Achievement cannot be used instead of the score report.
 They are provided in a format where they can be framed by the candidate to showcase their achievement.
-Candidates are supposed to provide only their score report as proof for the official score or for other score verification purposes.
+Candidates are supposed to provide only their score report as proof of the official score or for other score verification purposes.